MadisonAster/FanControl/README.md

 this will clone the necessary repositories into /home/pi/FanControl, install qt, pyside, and my fork of pi-blaster.
 It will also create a shell script at /home/pi/StartupScript.sh that will run the program on start

-The script should work on a fresh raspbian installation, qt installation on a raspberry pi can take upwards of an hour though, so be prepared to do some waiting.
+The script should work on a fresh raspbian installation, qt installation on a raspberry pi can take several hours though, so be prepared to do some waiting.
+A binary would clearly be better for distribution, but I doubt anyone will use any of this without doing their own modifications.